THOMAS provides separate residential rehabilitation for men and women in Lower Broughton, Salford.

 THOMAS House was found to be fully compliant at its first Care Quality Council inspection in early 2013.
 (CQC no longer awards grades at inspection.)

-THOMAS House provides a challenging but caring environment for men to effectively address their drug & alcohol problems.
-It offers service users the opportunity to rebuild their lives by finding a solution to addiction and providing the tools and life skills to enjoy a life through recovery.
+THOMAS residential units provide a challenging but caring environment for individuals to effectively address their drug & alcohol problems.
+We offer service users the opportunity to rebuild their lives by finding a solution to addiction and providing the tools and life skills to enjoy a life through recovery.

 We appreciate that those who have had a life in active addiction will need a high degree of support to recover; we address this through an intense group dynamic programme where the process of repairing self-esteem, dignity & relationships begins.
 The programme of rehabilitation, support intervention and advice is designed to transform lives.
 The primary programme is typically 13 weeks, but may last longer depending on individual need.
 This is then followed by the option of a further support in semi-independent accommodation.

 Leisure activities are organized and supervised.
 These include walks, gym visits, shopping (at specified times), football, swimming, cycling, table tennis.
-Education and practical learning activities are organised in partnership with the Broughton Trust.
+Education and practical learning activities are organised.

 The THOMAS programme is a powerful combination of interventions combining the 12 Steps with group work, cognitive and psychotherapy techniques and coping & living skills.